AhmedN11/EgyBest-Automatic-Downloader/README.md

 ![ ](https://i.imgur.com/88aUNr2.png)

-- Move to the folder containing your .py file and replace the old driver.
+- Move to the folder containing your .py file and replace the old driver (the folder MUST be named "EGYBEST" AND MUST be located on your DESKTOP).

 - Done!